glenernstrom/linux-ape/ape-linux-install-guide.md

   3. Install tk8.6 with root privieleges for your flavor of Linux

      - For Debian/Ubuntu based Linux: $ sudo apt install tk8.6
-     - For Arch/Endeavor: sudo pacman -S tk
+     - For Arch/Endeavor: $ sudo pacman -S tk
-     - For Fedora/Red Hat: sudo dnf install tk
+     - For Fedora/Red Hat:$ sudo dnf install tk
-     - Working a derivation for NixOS.
+     - Working on a derivation for NixOS.
 It can launch but I don't have it fully optimized yet.
+If you know of one, please share!

      It is possible the latest version of tk is already installed.